A Walk Through Carbon County History

-2. Historic Downtown
+3. Historic Downtown

-7. Desert Dust
+5. Desert Dust

 The six panels painted by Kerry Hanson depict the wild stallion Desert Dust.
 He was a famous mustang captured by Frank Robbins in 1945 while he was leading of band of 12 colts and 18 mares.
 Desert Dust was believed to be the offspring of a Spanish mustang and a Kentucky palomino that escaped in 1903.
 Desert Dust was a true palomino in coloring and markings.
 Wild horses can still be seen in the Red Desert west of Rawlins, where Desert Dust was captured.

-8. Cattle Kate
+9. Cattle Kate

 This surreal representation of the controversial Cattle Kate was painted by Dianne Johansson.
 Ella Watson, also known as Cattle Kate, and her husband Jim Averell were lynched on July 20, 1989.
 The left panel of the mural shows a map with significant places and events in their lives marked.
 Look carefully at the tree on the seam of the left panel to read more information about their story.
-The right panel portrays four of the men involved.
+The right panel depicts four of the men involved.
 In the center, Cattle Kate looks down from the rocks viewing the place of her death.

-9. Aspen Alley
+10. Aspen Alley

-11. Scoggin Collection
+12. Scoggin Collection

 This collection of 5 pieces, done by Bill Scoggin, hangs in the lobby of Bank of the West.
 The various scenes embody the life of a traditional cowboy.
 They are adaptations of a selection of C.M.
 Russell’s works into Scoggin’s style.
 From the humorous depiction of an uninvited and disruptive guest in Bronco to Breakfast to the thought-provoking hunt shown in the Last of the Herd, these works offer a glimpse into western history.

-12. Mormon Trail
+14. Mormon Trail